S2O: Static to Openable Enhancement for Articulated 3D Objects: Introduction

 \section{Introduction}

-There is growing interest in leveraging 3D environments to train embodied agents for navigation~\cite{shen2020igibson,szot2021habitat}, and for object manipulation and rearrangement~\cite{xiang2020sapien,batra2020rearrangement,ehsani2021manipulathor,lemke2024spotcompose}.
-This research direction relies on interactive 3D environment datasets.
-However, there are few such datasets available due to the need for laborious real-world acquisition or manual annotation, limiting both scale and diversity.
+Leveraging 3D environments to train embodied agents for navigation~\cite{shen2020igibson,szot2021habitat}, and for object manipulation and rearrangement~\cite{xiang2020sapien,batra2020rearrangement,ehsani2021manipulathor,lemke2024spotcompose} is increasingly popular.
+Everyday tasks such as opening a drawer remain challenging for embodied agents, partially due to training data unavailability and lack of realism.
+This research direction relies on interactive 3D environments.
+However, there are few such datasets due to the need for laborious real-world acquisition or manual annotation, limiting scale and diversity.

-We focus on the \textit{\ourtasklong} (\ourtask) task: enhancing static 3D objects to make their parts openable, thus converting them to articulated 3D objects (e.g., making drawers in \cref{fig:task-overview} openable).
+We focus on the \textit{\ourtasklong} (\ourtask) task: enhancing static 3D object meshes to make their parts openable, thus converting them to articulated 3D objects (e.g., making drawers in \cref{fig:task-overview} openable).
 Our motivation is the increasing availability of large-scale static 3D object datasets~\cite{chang2015shapenet,deitke2023objaverse,deitke2024objaverse}.
-By automatically enhancing existing static 3D objects to be openable, we can significantly expand the scale and diversity of available interactive 3D objects.
+By automatically enhancing static 3D objects to be openable, we can significantly expand the scale and diversity of available interactive 3D objects.
+In turn, we can increase the volume of challenging, realistic data beyond that in current datasets of articulated objects.